JuliaLang/julia/doc/src/manual/parallel-computing.md

 this task signals that all requested workers have been launched.
 Hence the [`launch()`](@ref) function MUST exit as soon as all the requested workers have been launched.

-Newly launched workers are connected to each other, and the master process, in an all-to-all manner.
+Newly launched workers are connected to each other and the master process in an all-to-all manner.
-Specifying the command argument `--worker <cookie>` results in the launched processes initializing themselves as workers and connections being set up via TCP/IP sockets.
-Optionally, `--bind-to bind_addr[:port]` may also be specified to enable other workers to connect to it at the specified `bind_addr` and `port`.
+Specifying the command line argument `--worker[=<cookie>]` results in the launched processes initializing themselves as workers and connections being set up via TCP/IP sockets.

+All workers in a cluster share the same [cookie](#cluster-cookie) as the master.
+When the cookie is unspecified, i.e, with the `--worker` option, the worker tries to read it from its standard input.
+ `LocalManager` and `SSHManager` both pass the cookie to newly launched workers via their standard inputs.

+By default a worker will listen on a free port at the address returned by a call to `getipaddr()`.
+A specific address to listen on may be specified by optional argument `--bind-to bind_addr[:port]`.
 This is useful for multi-homed hosts.

 As an example of a non-TCP/IP transport, an implementation may choose to use MPI, in which case `--worker` must NOT be specified.
 Instead, newly launched workers should call `init_worker(cookie)`